• Skip to primary navigation

 So, what’s wrong with WooCommerce?

 I heard many complain that the admin section can get very slow.
-Some, unfortunately, are on shared hosting, so there’s the hosting issue, but I remember one shop owner who was on a big Linode, 64 GB RAM / 16 CPU cores, with a LEMP stack.
+Some, unfortunately, are on shared hosting, so there’s the hosting issue, but I remember one shop owner who was on a big server, 64 GB RAM / 16 CPU cores, with a LEMP stack.
 Pretty good setup, the website could handle quite the traffic.

 And everything was working fine on the frontend; he had no complaints.